Carl Spackler: So I jump ship in Hong Kong and I make my way over to Tibet, and I get on as a looper at a course over in the Himalayas.

 Ty Webb: I guess you'll just have to keep beating yourself.

-Judge Smails: Do you know what I just saw?
+Judge Smails: McFiddish, do you know what I just saw?
 A gopher.
 Do you know what gophers can do to a golf course?

 Groundskeeper Sandy: Aye, Sir.
-I think they're tunneling in from that construction site.
+I think they're tunneling in from that construction site over yonder.

-Judge Smails: Czervik, huh.
+Judge Smails: Czervik Construction Company?
 Well, I slap an injunction on them so fast it'll make their head spin.

 [Tony gives his ticket to Danny who has taken over for Lou]